wazo-platform/wazo-doc/source/upgrade/15.20/jessie.rst

 * In Debian 7, the ``halt`` command powered off the machine.
 In Debian 8, the command halts the system, but does not power off the machine.
 To halt the machine and turn it off, use the ``poweroff`` or ``shutdown`` command.

+* With the init system switch from SysV to systemd, you should now use the ``systemctl`` command to manage services (i.e. start/stop/status) instead of ``/etc/init.d/<service>``, although the later method should still work fine.

 * The bootlogd package is not installed by default anymore, since it is not needed with systemd.
 If you want to see the boot messages, use the ``journalctl -b`` command instead.